microshift-io/microshift-documentation/content/docs/deployment-modes/microshift-aio/index.md

 source /etc/microshift-aio/microshift-aio.conf
 ```

-Verify that microshift is running.
+Verify that MicroShift is running.

 ```sh
 kubectl get pods -A